QuestPDF/QuestPDF-Documentation/docs/license/configuration.md

 ## Software Activation

 We trust our users and clients.
 Therefore, the software does not require any license key.
 Instead, you can select and configure the appropriate license in your code.

-The library does not perform any network calls, does not send any data to external servers, and does not collect any personal information.
-All computations are performed locally on your machine.
+Please put one of the following lines at the startup of your application:

 ```c#
 QuestPDF.Settings.License = LicenseType.Community;